So many worlds, so much to do,

 Here’s an example of how this works.

-I worked on the Google AdWords advertising campaign for a very small business.
+I worked on the Google Ads advertising campaign for a very small business.
 If you looked at the individual tasks being done every day, it wasn’t very energizing.

 - Crunching numbers on a spreadsheet